 - one-sided lumps in your breast tissue

-Your physician may recommend tests, such as a mammogram, to evaluate abnormalities in breast tissue.
+Your physician may recommend tests, such as a mammogram or ultrasound, to evaluate abnormalities in breast tissue.

 Eating a healthy diet, avoiding excess fat and salt, and drinking plenty of water can help reduce instances of abdominal discomfort.
-Fluids that contain caffeine, including coffee and tea, may contribute to bloating and should be avoided if possible.
+Fluids that contain caffeine, including coffee and tea, may contribute to your upset stomach.

-Over-the-counter medications can help alleviate the pain of menstrual cramps.
+Over-the-counter medications such as ibuprofen, naproxen, and acetaminophen can help alleviate the pain of menstrual cramps.
 A warm bath or a heating pad placed on the lower abdomen can also help.

 A healthy lifestyle can help to prevent some abdominal pain and breast tenderness symptoms.
 However, because these symptoms are often related to normal hormonal changes in the body, there are few preventive steps you can take.
 Consult a medical professional if your symptoms are severe.